 Once you have shown ID and address verification you will be issued instantly with an EFTPOS (debit) card for which you must choose a four digit PIN and your bank account is immediately ready for use.

-Once-upon-a-time banks would accept any kind of address from overseas visitors to open an account which included hostels and hotels.
+Once-upon-a-time banks would accept any kind of address from overseas visitors to open an account.
 However, money laundering laws and those pertaining to the 'Countering of Financing Terrorism Act' have meant ever-stricter guidelines for the financial institutions in this area.

-According to Immigration New Zealand's 'Welcome to New Zealand' e-book which can be viewed online in PDF format through www.immigration.govt.nz ''you will need to give the bank a permanent address, either residential or a post office box or private bag'' and also '' a hotel or motel address is not acceptable''.
-Elsewhere, and very confusingly, the whole PO box number seems to be an unaccepted address to use.
+According to Immigration New Zealand's 'Welcome to New Zealand' e-book which can be viewed online in PDF format through www.immigration.govt.nz ''you will need to give the bank a permanent New Zealand address, either residential or a post office box or private bag''.
+To get one of these you can use the backpackerboard Mail Service.